 On 18 August 2007, Chris Tarrant's world turned upside down as the format - one of the few things that hasn't changed in all these years - was altered significantly.
 The first three easy peasy questions were gone and a new - decidedly odd - money ladder was put in place: £500, £1,000, £2,000, £5,000, £10,000, £20,000, £50,000, £75,000, £150,000, £250,000, £500,000, £1,000,000.
 The theme music was seemingly remixed for a nightclub, though gone is the gold standard think music to be replaced by some decidedly average bangs and thumps.
 The new titles were welcome, the new question graphics are OK but gone is Mark van Bronkhorst's lovely Conduit font to be replaced by, of all things, Verdana.
 Truly this is a Millionaire for the Microsoft Powerpoint generation.

 From 3 August 2010, more changes were introduced to the format, starting with the scrapping of the "Fastest Finger First" round.
 Instead, contestants were chosen through an off-screen audition process.
-During the game, if a player reaches the £50,000 level, a new lifeline becomes available to them called "Switch", which allows them to swap a question they were unsure of for a different one.
+During the game, if a player reaches the £50,000 level, a new lifeline becomes available to them called "Switch", which allows them to swap a question they were unsure of for a different one worth the same monetary value.
 Finally, and perhaps the biggest change, was the introduction of a time limit on questions.
 Contestants are now given 15 seconds to answer questions up to the £1,000 level and 30 seconds to answer questions up to the £50,000 level, but the last five questions are not timed.
 The clock temporarily stops when a lifeline is being used.
-When the time runs out, the contestant drops back to the safe haven.
+When the time runs out, the contestant is treated as having given an incorrect answer and drops back to the last safe haven.